Lirioth/Fullstack2026/Week5MiniprojectAndTypescript/Day4AdvancedTypeScriptConceptsAndApplications/DailyChallenge/README.md

 ## Notes
 - Uses discriminated unions via the `type` field and predicate functions (`isUser`, `isProduct`, `isOrder`).
 - `handleData` returns an array of messages and handles unexpected cases by returning a descriptive string instead of throwing.

+---

+## 📜 License

+This exercise follows the repository-wide MIT terms; see the [LICENSE](../../../LICENSE) file for details.